r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 # The data is invalid.
 ```

-When looking at exceptions in a BSOD dump, you are only interested in ntstatus codes; the other codes are used in other parts of Windows.
-Given that, our error code is STATUS_INVALID_PARAMETER: An invalid parameter was passed to a service or function.
+When looking at exceptions in a BSOD dump, you are only interested in `ntstatus` codes; the other codes are used in other parts of Windows.
+Given this information, our error code is `STATUS_INVALID_PARAMETER`: An invalid parameter was passed to a service or function.
 This is not the most helpful error code for debugging, but it tells us the error is most likely a software problem.

 The driver's code sent a parameter to a function that had no routine that accepted that parameter.
-This might be the device controller accepting requests of types 1-14 and the driver sending a request of type 0.
+This might be the device controller accepting requests of types *1-14* and the driver sending a request of type *0*.

 Given this happened on a GPU driver, sending invalid commands directly to the GPU can cause damage to the physical device, so Windows forces the system to shut down rather than allow the driver to potentially ruin the computer.
-It is impossible to determine the exact parameter sent; we only know it was wrong.
+It is impossible to determine the exact parameter sent; *we only know it was wrong*.

 Lastly, the Microsoft documentation on a specific BSOD can be useful to understand why that BSOD happens.
-The best way I have found to find the documentation is to search the stop code (the hex number) and add "bugcheck" to the query.
+The best way I have found to find the documentation is to search the stop code (the hex number) and add `"bugcheck"` to the query.
 Without this, you will find a lot of tech blogs with very generic fixes that simply farm clicks and do not solve the issue.

 ## Reading the Stack